System design interview guide

 Fan-out backlog while posts “succeed”

-Why it happens — Fan-out is asynchronous.
-Workers enqueue (post_id, author_id) and fan into follower mailboxes at a finite rate.
-When enqueue depth or per-shard backlog grows, latency to visibility grows—even though the write path succeeded.
+Why — Fan-out is async.
+Workers append (post_id, author_id) to mailboxes at finite speed.
+When queue depth or per-shard backlog grows, time-to-visible grows even though the write path returned success.

 Ranker deploys and thread exhaustion

-Partial fan-out, multi-region, and “I see it, you don’t”
+Partial fan-out and “I see it, you don’t”

 Cache stampede on a hot post ID